ixchelgzlzr/TED_and_Paleobotany/about.md

 3) get a theoretical and practical introduction to total-evidence dating using the software RevBayes.

-### When and where

-This workshop will take **Friday 24th** from **9 am to 5 pm** as part of the **Evolution 2022** Conference.
-During the morning, we will provide an introduction to paleobotany, morphological characters and statistical methods to cluster fossils with extant taxa.
-The afternoon will be focused on divergence time estimation using the software <RevBayes>.
-See our [Schedule](/schedule.md) for a more detailed explanation of the topics covered.

-This webpage will serve as a repository of the materials used in the workshop.
-All the content and lectures will be available here.
+See our
+[Schedule](/schedule.md) for a more more details on the topics covered.

 ### Instructors